 As described above, many foster youth in San Francisco receive placements outside of San Francisco county but wish to remain at an SFUSD school-of-origin.
 These trips can be very long and difficult, but the SFHSA and SFUSD are legally obligated to provide reasonable transportation accommodations.
 Some long school-of-origin trips overlap geographically with commute patterns of SFUSD and SFHSA employees - especially trips which begin in the East Bay.
 If SFUSD employees were allowed to drive foster students some school-of-origin transportation could be provided efficiently and effectively, however concerns about SFUSD liability have prevented district employees from providing transportation in personal vehicles.
-These concerns could be addressed by developing a legal notice for transportation providers absolving the district of liability, or by establishing a sanctioned program to provide job training and compensation to SFUSD employees who are well positioned to provide school-of-origin transportation.
+These concerns could be addressed by developing a legal notice for transportation providers absolving the district of liability, or by establishing a sanctioned program to provide job training and compensation.
 Precedent does exist for SFUSD employees providing transportation in personal vehicles for field trips or mentoring.
 Any program or policy would need to be designed with input from foster students, families, SFUSD's transportation department, the San Francisco Health and Human Services Agency, union representatives, and SFUSD employees interested in providing transportation.